-Studies show dry fed dogs have a stomach pH of around 2.5 (similar to the average humans), while fresh fed dogs (and cats and wolves) have a much lower stomach acidity of around pH 1.5 (which is ten times lower than pH2.5 and akin to battery acid), the reason for this disparity is that the enzymes required to digest a low protein, cereal based meal (dry food) have a higher acidity of pH 2.5 while the enzymes required to reduce a high protein, meat and bone meal, quickly to liquid chyme have an acidity of Ph 1.5.
+Studies show dry fed dogs have a stomach pH of around 2.5 (similar to the average humans), while fresh fed dogs (and cats and wolves) have a much lower stomach acidity of around pH 1.5 (which is ten times lower than pH2.5 and akin to battery acid), the reason for this disparity is that the enzymes required to digest a low protein, cereal-based meal (dry food) have a lower acidity of pH 2.5 while the enzymes required to reduce a high protein, meat and bone meal, quickly to liquid chyme have an acidity of Ph 1.5.

 Can you Mix Raw Dog Food with Dry?

 A dog fed dry dog food daily will have stomach acidity adapted to digest a dry food meal.
-Before their next meal dry fed dogs dogs release enzymes and stomach acids of pH 2.5 into the stomach to digest the cereal meal (this is the gurgling and squirting sounds that can be heard).
+Before their next meal dry fed dogs release enzymes and stomach acids of pH 2.5 into the stomach to digest the cereal meal (this is the gurgling and squirting sounds that can be heard).
 However, instead of cereal feed arriving in the stomach there is a load of raw meat and the gut is not prepared to digest the meat completely.
-As a precaution the tight pyloric sphincter will not allow the undigested lumps of meat and bone through.
-Instead the dog vomits it out (and probably tries to eat it again!).
+As a precaution, the tight pyloric sphincter will not allow the undigested lumps of meat and bone through.
+Instead, the dog vomits it out (and probably tries to eat it again!).

-Top Tips When Switching to Raw Dog Food
+Top Tips When Switching To Raw Dog Food

-Wean them Slowly
+Wean Them Slowly